cicirello/user-statistician/README.md

 The author of the commit is set to the github-actions bot.

+### `commit-message`

+The `commit-message` input enables customizing the commit message.
+The default is `commit-message: 'Automated change by https://github.com/cicirello/user-statistician'`.

 ## Outputs

 The action has only the following action output variable.